Battle of Abu Klea: Battle

 The battle was short, lasting barely fifteen minutes from start to finish.
 Casualties for the British were nine officers and 65 other ranks killed and over a hundred wounded.
-The Mahdists lost 1,100 dead during the fifteen minutes of fighting, made all the worse by only 3,000–5,000 of the dervish force being engaged.
+The Mahdists lost 1,100 dead and many hundreds wounded during the fifteen minutes of fighting, made all the worse by only 3,000–5,000 of the dervish force being engaged.
 Among the dervish dead was Musa wad Helu, one of the Mahdist chiefs.
 British national hero Colonel F. G. Burnaby of the Royal Horse Guards was killed by a spear to the throat.
 The Times reported that he "fell while reforming a broken British square" (this being one of only two recorded cases of a British square 'breaking' in the 19th century).
 Frank Rhodes (brother of Cecil) distinguished himself when several horses were shot under him during the engagement, earning him a Distinguished Service Order.
 Gunner Alfred Smith fought bravely to save his officer, Lieutenant Guthrie, and was awarded a Victoria Cross.

 Aftermath

 The Egyptian Campaign Memorial in Brighton, East Sussex, England.

+The twenty-four hours after the square reached the wells was spent on building defences, bringing up the wounded from the battle and the baggage from the zareba.
+Waterskins were refilled before continuing on to the Nile.
+A detachment of 100 Royal Sussex soldiers was left at the wells guarding the wounded.

-The Desert Column set out from Abu Klea in the late afternoon of 18 January and marched through the night towards Metemmeh.
+The Desert Column set out from Abu Klea in the late afternoon, around sunset, of 18 January and marched through the night, many soldiers sleeping in the saddle, towards Metemmeh.
 It fought a battle on the afternoon of 19 January near Abu Kru, in the vicinity of Metemmeh, in which it repulsed another charge by the Mahdists.
-The column's leader, Major General Herbert Stewart, was wounded by Remington rifle fire that night and transferred command to an inexperienced leader, Brigadier General Charles Wilson, his intelligence officer (Stewart would die of his wound a month later).
+The column's leader, Major General Herbert Stewart, was wounded by Remington rifle fire that night and transferred command to an inexperienced leader, Colonel Charles Wilson, his intelligence officer (Stewart would die of his wound a month later).
 Wilson was slow to organize his forces, and in tarrying another day, it was he who was the cause of that advance detachment's delay.

 On 20 January a flotilla of four steamers with a motley force of Sudanese and Egyptian troops sent downriver by Gordon reached the British camp.
 After some reconnaissance up and down the river, Wilson set off towards Khartoum with two of the steamers and a small force on 24 January.
 His orders from Wolseley were to make contact and confer with Gordon.
 They arrived after 11 o’clock on 28 January and were met with enemy fire from the riverbanks.
 Khartoum had fallen to the Mahdi on 26 January and Gordon had been killed.

 The British then withdrew from the Sudan, leaving the Mahdi to rule Sudan for the next 13 years.
 The official public blame for this failure was left with Prime Minister Gladstone for delaying several months to authorise a rescue, to the considerable anger expressed in public of Queen Victoria.